AD integration is not working, returning "Invalid credentials" error

 Cause

-An SSL connection is required by the LDAP/AD server.
-But the LDAP/AD server does not present an SSL cert for the connection with Aria Operations.
+• An SSL connection is required by the LDAP/AD server; however, the server is not presenting a valid SSL certificate to Aria Operations.

 Resolution